-The soil in which you grow your marijuana is the place where it all begins, and if you can get that right, the rest will be much easier.
+The soil in which you grow your weed is the place where it all begins, and if you can get that right, the rest will be much easier.
 Cannabis has some special requirements when it comes to soil that you should know before you get planting.
 Keep reading this article to find out how to choose the best soil.

-One of the most important steps in the cultivation of a successful marijuana garden is right at the source – your soil.
+One of the most important steps in the cultivation of a successful cannabis garden is right at the source – your soil.
 Ensuring that you have selected the right soil for growing cannabis can make the vegetation and flowering of your plant much easier.

 Without doing so, you make extra work for yourself during the growing process, by having to add nutrients.
 This is less ideal for first time growers, too, who don’t have too much horticultural experience.